 Terms & Disclosures:

-American Airlines reserves the right to change the AAdvantage® program and its terms and conditions at any time without notice and to end the AAdvantage® program with six months notice.
-Any such changes may affect your ability to use the awards or mileage credits that you have accumulated.
-Unless specified, AAdvantage® miles earned through this promotion/offer do not count toward elite-status qualification or AAdvantage® Million Miler™ status.
+American Airlines reserves the right to change the AAdvantage® program and its terms and conditions at any time with or without notice, and to end the AAdvantage® program with six months' notice.
+Any such changes may affect your ability to use AAdvantage® Rewards and Benefits that you have already accumulated.
+Unless specified, AAdvantage® miles earned through this promotion/offer do not count toward status qualification.
 American Airlines is not responsible for products or services offered by other participating companies.
+All third-party provider terms and conditions apply.
+For more information on miles and Loyalty Points, visit aa.com/loyaltypoints.
 For complete details about the AAdvantage® program, visit aa.com/aadvantage.
+For the AAdvantage® terms and conditions, visit AAdvantage® terms and conditions − AAdvantage® program − American Airlines.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.